fluxcd/flagger/docs/gitbook/tutorials/canary-helm-gitops.md

 In the `values` section I've overwritten the defaults set in values.yaml.

 With the `flux.weave.works` annotations I instruct Flux to automate this release.
-When an image tag in the sem ver range of `2.0.0 - 2.0.99` is pushed to Quay, Flux will upgrade the Helm release and from there Flagger will pick up the change and start a canary deployment.
+When an image tag in the sem ver range of `3.1.0 - 3.1.99` is pushed to Docker Hub, Flux will upgrade the Helm release and from there Flagger will pick up the change and start a canary deployment.

 Install [Weave Flux](https://github.com/weaveworks/flux) and its Helm Operator by specifying your Git repo URL: